rubenrodriguez9/what-i-learned-week-12/README.md

-item.classList(): shows what classes are on the selected item item.replace(): replaces the item with another. item.add(): adds an attribute item.remove(): removes an attribute item.toggle(): toggles an attribute
+item.classList(): shows what classes are on the selected item

+item.replace(): replaces the item with another

+item.add(): adds an attribute

+item.remove(): removes an attribute

+item.toggle(): toggles an attribute